Dfernandezperez9/CambiosExperimentales/README.md

 ## Hi there, I'm Arantza! 👋

 ### 🚀 About Me
-I'm a front end UI developer
+I'm a frontend UI developer based in Bilbao.
+I’m interested in the whole visual part of the web, its usability, performance and accessibility.
+Also I’m interested in street art, classic movies, motorcycle roads and The Cramps.

-### 🛠 Skills
+### 🛠 I speak
-Javascript, HTML5, CSS3...
+HTML, CSS, SCSS, JS

+### My tools
+VisualStudio
+Codepen
+Github
+Netlify
+Terminal

 ### My github stats